-Quarantine life has separated us from our barbers since barbershops and hair salons have shuttered across the country.
-Now that we’re weeks into socially distancing, most of us are feeling the closures’ consequences via our wildly grown manes.
+For our foreseeable future, we should probably get used to socially distance from our our barbers, as barbershops and hair salons across the country have begun to close shop for the time being.
+Most of us are feeling the closures’ consequences via our wildly grown manes.
 While it may be a humblebrag to complain about your voluminous hair on Instagram a la Stephen Colbert and Kyle MacLachlan, eventually, you have to deal with it before it grows completely out of control.

 But if you’re thinking about cutting your own hair with scissors or a sword Mulan-style, barbers like Hung Nguyen beg you to put down your weapons.